 European CBD Company Reacts to the EFSA’s Decision to Halt Novel Foods Process

-On June 7, the European Food Standards Agency (EFSA) announced that it had paused its processing of all CBD novel foods applications.
+On June 7, the European Food Safety Authority (EFSA) announced that it had paused its processing of all CBD novel foods applications.

 The decision was made because the EFSA’s scientists could not agree that CBD was safe to consume.